drimpossible/Sampling-Bias-Active-Learning/README.md

 ## Installation and Dependencies

+Install all requirements required to run the code by:

+	# Activate a new virtual environment
+	$ pip install -r requirements.txt

 ## Usage

+Step 1: Download all datasets for the main study experiments,

+	$ bash download_datasets.sh

+Code is present in `src` folder.

+To reproduce all experimental results,

+Step 1: Train all models and generate the actively learnt sample sets:

+	$ python generate_all_experiments.py > experiments.sh
+	$ bash experiments.sh
+	$ rm experiments.sh

+Step 2: To generate all the results across all tables:

+	$ python generate_all_tables.py > tables.sh
+	$ bash tables.sh
+	$ rm tables.sh

 Pretrained models available here:

 ## Contact

 If facing any problem with the code, please open an issue here.
-Please do get in touch with us by email for any questions, comments, suggestions regaarding the paper!
+Please do get in touch with us by email for any questions, comments, suggestions regarding the paper!

-drimpossible at mailfence dot com
-charles dot dognin at verisk dot com

 Code stubs and formatting borrowed from [Deep Expander Networks](https://github.com/drimpossible/Deep-Expander-Networks) repository.